iluwatar/java-design-patterns/repository/README.md

   - Data access
   - Decoupling
   - Persistence
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Repository Design Pattern

-To provide a central location for data access logic, abstracting the details of data storage and retrieval from the rest of the application.
+The Repository design pattern acts as a central hub for managing all Java data access logic, abstracting the details of data storage and retrieval from the rest of the application.

 ## Detailed Explanation of Repository Pattern with Real-World Examples